KendricksLCamille/xserver/doc/Xnamespace.md

 `| sed 's/^\(.\{16\}\)../\1 00/' | tr -d ' '` will
 generate a valid **XDM-AUTHORIZATION-1** token

-For more information on implementing the protocol, please go to the [Appendix](#xdm-authorization-1-pseudocode).
+For more information on implementing the protocol, please see the [Appendix](#xdm-authorization-1-pseudocode).

 ## How it works